Not-Jayden/segment-string/README.md

 ## Getting Started

 `segment-string` is a lightweight wrapper for `Intl.Segmenter`, designed to simplify locale-sensitive text segmentation in JavaScript and TypeScript.
-It lets you easily split text by graphemes, words, or sentences, ideal for handling complex cases like multi-character emojis or language-specific boundaries.
+It lets you easily segment and manipulate text by graphemes, words, or sentences, ideal for handling complex cases like multi-character emojis or language-specific boundaries.

 ```typescript
 import { SegmentString } from "segment-string";